 Commercial projects tend to be complicated and often require several types of plans and permits.
-You may need to contact an architect or engineer to discuss your project prior to contacting the Department of Building Inspection and Neighborhood Services.
-You may refer to the Plan Review Application (PDF) for plan submittal information/requirements.
-The last page of the Plan Review Application has a checklist of required submittal information.
+You may need to contact an architect or engineer to discuss your project prior to contacting the Code Enforcement Department.
+For all commercial building projects you will need to fill out the Plan Review Application.

 West Allis follows the State of Wisconsin’s Uniform Commercial Building Code, which adopts and modifies the 2015 version of the International Building Code, International Mechanical Code, International Energy Conservation Code, International Fuel Gas Code, and the International Existing Building Code.
 Please see the State of Wisconsin Department of Safety and Professional Services website for more information and to find the Wisconsin code modifications.